A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Contracting and Inducing on a Tight Set

 As an example, if $F$ were a subtour visiting every vertex of $S$, then $S$ would be contractible with respect to $F$.
-(Of course, such a subtour $F$ can only exist if $S$ is strongly connected.)
 The following lemma shows that, in general, it is sufficient to find a tour of $\cI[S]$ in order to make $S$ contractible (see also Figure~\ref{fig:induce}). \begin{lemma} Given a tour $T$ of $\cI[S]$, we can in polynomial time find a collection $F \subseteq E$ of subtours such that $S$ is contractible with respect to $F$ and $\cost_{\cI}(F) \le \cost_{\cI[S]}(T)$. \end{lemma}

 \begin{proof} Let $S_1, \ldots, S_\ell$ be the strongly connected components of $S$ indexed using a topological ordering.
 We will use $T$ to obtain a low-weight tour $F_i$ inside each $S_i$, and define $F$ to be the union of these tours.
 Then $S$ is contractible with respect to $F$.
 Indeed, the lift of any tour of $\cI / S$ must contain a path traversing $S$, and any such path visits every connected component by Lemma~\ref{lem:path_tight_set}\ref{item:path_through_every_scc}.